 TABLE 132.
-SMART-E LOAN PROJECT APPLICATION YIELD 184 BY FY RECEIVED
+SMART-E LOAN PROJECT APPLICATION YIELD184 BY FY RECEIVED

-Fiscal Year Applications Received Applications in Review Applications Approved Applications Withdrawn Applications Denied Approved Rate Denied Rate 2012 0 0 0 0 0 0% 0%
+Fiscal Year Applications Applications Applications Applications Applications Approved Denied Received in Review Approved Withdrawn Denied Rate Rate 2012 0 0 0 0 0 0% 0%

-&lt;sup>184 Applications received are applications submitted by the homeowner to a participating lending institution for credit approval.
+184 Applications received are applications submitted by the homeowner to a participating lending institution for credit approval.
 Applications in review are submitted applications yet to be reviewed, approved, or rejected.
 Applications withdrawn are applications that have been cancelled by the submitter due to the project not moving forward.
 Applications denied are applications that are not approved because the customer does not meet underwriting requirements.